-Pennsylvania has a corporate net income tax, which applies to traditional (C-type) corporations, and capital stock and foreign franchise taxes, which apply to various types of business entities.
-In addition, if income from your business passes through to you personally, that income will be subject to taxation on your personal Pennsylvania tax return.
+Pennsylvania has a corporate net income tax, but no franchise or privilege tax generally applicable to businesses.
+(The state eliminated its longstanding capital stock and foreign franchise taxes as of 2016.)
+Thus, for the most part, unless your business is a traditional corporation (a C corporation), your business itself will not be subject to a state tax on income or net worth.
+However, if income from your business passes through to you personally, that income will be subject to taxation on your personal state tax return.

 Corporations.
 Pennsylvania corporations are subject to Pennsylvania’s corporate net income tax and to the capital stock tax.

 S Corporations.
-An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect “S” status.
+An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect S status.
 Unlike a traditional corporation, an S corporation generally is not subject to separate federal income tax.
 Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation’s income.
-In other words, S corporations are “pass-through entities.”
+In other words, S corporations are pass-through entities.
 (Note that a shareholder’s share of the S corporation’s income need not actually be distributed to the shareholder in order for the shareholder to owe tax on that amount.)
 Pennsylvania recognizes the federal S election, and Pennsylvania S corporations are not required to pay corporate income tax to the state.
-However, Pennsylvania S corporations are required to pay the capital stock tax.
-Also, an individual S corporation shareholder will owe tax on his or her share of the corporation’s income.
+However an individual S corporation shareholder will owe tax on his or her share of the corporation’s income.

-Example: For the 2012 tax year, your S corporation had net income of $500,000.
-Also, its capital stock valuation was $760,000.
-The corporation will owe Pennsylvania capital stock tax in the amount of $1,134 (first $160,000 in valuation is deductible, leaving 1.89 mills tax on $600,000).
+Example: For the 2018 tax year, your S corporation had net income of $500,000.
 Each shareholder will pay tax on his or her individual state tax return on his or her portion of the corporation’s net income at the rate of 3.07%.

 Limited Liability Companies (LLCs).
 Like S corporations, standard LLCs are pass-through entities and, generally speaking, are not required to pay income tax to either the federal government or the State of Pennsylvania.
-However, Pennsylvania LLCs are required to pay the capital stock tax.
-In addition, an individual LLC member will owe tax on his or her share of the company’s income.
+However, an individual LLC member will owe tax on his or her share of the company’s income.

-Example: For the 2012 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $500,000.
-Also, its capital stock valuation was $760,000.
-Other things being equal, the LLC will owe Pennsylvania capital stock tax in the amount of $1,134 (first $160,000 in valuation is deductible, leaving 1.89 mills tax on $600,000).
-In addition, each LLC member will pay tax on his or her individual state tax return on his or her portion of the company’s net income at the rate of 3.07%.
+Example: For the 2018 tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $500,000.
+Each LLC member will pay tax on his or her individual state tax return on his or her portion of the company’s net income at the rate of 3.07%.